 The customer immediately indicated its enthusiasm for the first proposals, and engaged INNOTECH to implement the safety concept.

-“They had the right solution for our PV installation”, reported the client’s management, who are also very pleased that not only can the solar panels now be cleaned and serviced properly and in absolute safety, but so can all other elements and modules on the roof, such as the air conditioners, smoke extractors, and skylights, as well as the roof itself.
+reported the client’s management, who are also very pleased that not only can the solar panels now be cleaned and serviced properly and in absolute safety, but so can all other elements and modules on the roof, such as the air conditioners, smoke extractors, and skylights, as well as the roof itself.

 If you want to know more about the topic of "Fall protection on PV systems on flat and pitched roofs", then don't miss our guide.